mlc-ai/web-llm/README.md

 ## Model Support

-We export all supported models in `webllm.prebuiltAppConfig`, where you can see a list of models that you can simply call `const engine: webllm.Engine = await webllm.CreateEngine(anyModel)` with.
+We export all supported models in `webllm.prebuiltAppConfig`, where you can see a list of models that you can simply call `const engine: webllm.EngineInterface = await webllm.CreateEngine(anyModel)` with.
 Prebuilt models include:
 - Llama-2
 - Gemma